Kamloops rainbow trout

-The Kamloops trout (Oncorhynchus mykiss kamloops) is a local variety of the rainbow trout, a fish in the family Salmonidae.
+The Kamloops rainbow trout or Kamloops trout (Oncorhynchus mykiss kamloops) is a local variety of the rainbow trout, a fish in the family Salmonidae.
 From its native range in British Columbia, Canada, it has been transferred to several other drainages in the United States.
 It is often considered a part of the broader Columbia River redband trout subspecies, Oncorhynchus mykiss gairdneri.